 Winter is the perfect time to do this chore.
 I plan to clean all my tools in January.
 For a great tutorial on how to do it, click here.

-8. Changing my mulch to shredded leaves, the ‘liquid gold’ of mulches.
-I’ve started using it for a number of my clients and I’m going to start using it in my own garden, too.
+In my area, shredded leaves are referred to as the ‘liquid gold’ of mulches.
+I’ve started using them for a number of my clients and I’m going to start using them in my own garden, too.
 We purchase our leaf mulch locally in Virginia.
 It’s light-weight, maintains its natural brown color and stays put all summer.

 As it gradually breaks down, shredded leaf mulch adds nutrients to the soil.
 Not to be confused with compost tea, however, which is made from decomposed leaves.
 For information on how to make your own shredded leaf mulch, click here for a step-by-step guide of how to make mulch from leaves.